 Treatment Options for BPD

-Although the nature of BPD poses some complex challenges for treatment, there are a variety of treatments that are effective for reducing the severity of symptoms.
+Although the nature of BPD poses some complex challenges for treatment, there are a variety of borderline personality disorder treatments in Irvine, and California as a whole, that are effective for reducing the severity of symptoms.
 However, for true symptom improvement, individuals with BPD must participate in treatment interventions and services on a long-term basis.
 Depending on the severity of an individual’s symptoms, they may benefit from inpatient programs or intensive outpatient programs, such as a partial hospitalization program (PHP).

 Psychotherapy, also known as talk therapy, is the first-line treatment for BPD.
 Treatment can take place in one-on-one settings as well as group settings.
 Typically, most treatment programs use individual and group therapy sessions in tandem to allow individuals to maximize the benefits of peer and professional support.
 The two most utilized psychotherapy options for BPD are cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT).